 Student education records are defined under FERPA as records directly related to a student and maintained by the institution or by a party acting for the institution.
 This includes any information or data recorded in any medium, including handwriting, print, tapes, film, microform, and any other form of electronic data storage.
-Student education records are maintained in a number of College offices, such as the Office of the Registrar, Office of Academic Affairs, Office of the Dean of Students, the College Health Center, Departmental Offices, Office of Financial Aid, Bursar's Office, Office of Career & Professional Development and Experiential Learning, Adult Degree Program and Graduate Programs.
+Student education records are maintained in a number of College offices, such as the Office of the Registrar, Office of Academic Affairs, Office of the Dean of Students, the College Health Center, Departmental Offices, Office of Financial Aid, Bursar's Office, Office of Career & Professional Development and Experiential Learning, and the Division of Professional and Graduate Studies.
 Students are invited to consult with the Office of the Registrar about other offices that may maintain student educational records.